-Back when I was a starry-eyed Libertarian, I moderated the Yahoo! group Liberty List, a list I co-created with Terry Liberty Parker.
+Back when I was a starry-eyed Libertarian I moderated the Yahoo! group Liberty List, a list I co-created with Terry Liberty Parker.
 When I was first inspired to create the group, I saw it as a forum for vetting new ideas.
-Almost immediately after the groups creation it became clear that Terry Parker thought of the list as a platform for stridently repeating the same old ideas he’d been promoting all his life; the ideas he still held as true on the day he died.
-Long before that day we parted ways, rarely speaking again, and I transferred the group to a trusted third party not too long after that.
+New ideas like the ones I will be further exploring on this page.
+However, almost immediately after the groups creation it became clear that Terry Parker thought of the list as a platform for stridently repeating the same old ideas he’d been promoting all his life, the ideas he still held as true on the day he died.
+Long before that day we had parted ways, rarely speaking again, and I transferred the group to a trusted third party not too long after that.
 As far as I know (or care) the group still exists somewhere on Yahoo! or its inheritor company.

 I mention Liberty List only as a basis for relating how the question was first asked of me.
 One (or two) of the other list members and I used to bounce ideas off each other, hopefully to our mutual satisfaction, because I know I enjoyed the exchange of ideas.
 When the Austin city council first brought up banning smoking indoors in the city, we hotly debated just exactly what a libertarian solution to the threat of second-hand smoke should be.